kr/beanstalk-client-ruby/README.md

 @beanstalk.list_tubes_watched
 ```

-Be sure to check the [beanstalk protocol](http://github.com/kr/beanstalkd/raw/master/doc/protocol.md) for
+Be sure to check the [beanstalk protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.md) for
-a more detailed looks at stats commands.
+more details about the stats commands.

 ## Resources